r94o/CV/README.md

 ## Hobbies

-I have started my collection of Hue Bulbs and am currently learning about Home Automation with Home Assistant.
+I have started my collection of Hue lightbulbs and am currently learning about home automation with Home Assistant.

 I enjoy cooking, pub quizzes and sports (mainly tennis & golf).